 Fab Lab 3D Printing.
 Discover the newest creative phenomenon that is sweeping the world - 3D Printing!
 During this introductory course, participants will gain an understanding of 3D design and printing fundamentals in a fun and easy way.
-You won't believe the amazing things you can do.
 Covered topics include safety, operations, software, materials, and project design best practices.
 Upon completion of the class, students will be certified to schedule time on the 3D printers for their own projects.
 No prior 3D printing experience or technical knowledge needed.